bottled-lightning/Toy-Engine/README.md

 How to Build
 ============
-- install flex and bison (optional), Boost Signals2, Boost Program Options, Boost Log, Boost Any
+- Install Boost Signals2, Boost Program Options, Boost Log, Boost Any
 - for the demo modules, install OpenGL libraries, glfw and GLEW
-- (optional) configure flex and bison to generate custom grammar modules and `make configuration` (planned, not yet implemented!!!)
 - `cmake [ -DBOOST_ROOT=path/to/boost]`
 - `make all`
 - `make modules` to build modules.so or .dll